globalizejs/globalize/README.md

     // For a specific culture like "es-CL", the "language" field refers to the
     // neutral, generic culture information for the language it is using.
     // This is not always a simple matter of the string before the dash.
-    // For example, the "zh-Hans" culture is netural (Simplified Chinese).
+    // For example, the "zh-Hans" culture is neutral (Simplified Chinese).
-    // And the "zh-SG" culture is Simplified Chinese in Singapore, whose lanugage
+    // And the "zh-SG" culture is Simplified Chinese in Singapore, whose
-    // field is "zh-CHS", not "zh".
+    // language field is "zh-CHS", not "zh".
     // This field should be used to navigate from a specific culture to it's
     // more general, neutral culture.
 If a culture is already as general as it
     // can get, the language may refer to itself.
     language: "en",
     // numberFormat defines general number formatting rules, like the digits in